kyle-tennison/notes/independent study/CFD/Material Derivatives.md

 # Material Derivatives

-Material derivatives are a continuum mechanics concept that describes the *rate of change* of some physical quantity of a **[Material Element](https://en.wikipedia.org/wiki/Fluid_parcel)** (i.e., an infinitesimal volume—aka a **Fluid Parcel**) that are within a velocity field that depends on space and time.
+Material derivatives are a continuum mechanics concept that describes the *rate of change* of some physical quantity of a **[Material Element](https://en.wikipedia.org/wiki/Fluid_parcel)** (i.e., an infinitesimal volume—also called a **Fluid Parcel**) that is within a velocity field that depends on space and time.

 Other names for the material derivative include: